agbatakenneth/agbatakenneth/README.md

 ## 🎯 Current Focus

+- 🐍 **Building with Python**: Using Python for data analysis, automation, and machine learning applications.
 - 🚀 **Improving NLP Skills**: Working on transformer-based models like **BERT** and **GPT**.
 - 🧠 **Experimenting with LLMs**: Fine-tuning language models for specific tasks.
 - 🔧 **MLOps**: Automating end-to-end machine learning workflows, CI/CD pipelines, and model deployment with **AWS**, **Docker**, and **Kubernetes**.
+- 🌩 **AWS Architecture**: Designing and deploying scalable and secure cloud infrastructure using **AWS**.
 - 📚 **Continual Learning**: Staying updated with the latest **AI**, **ML**, and **MLOps** trends.

 ---